octree-nn/ognn-pytorch/README.md

     conda activate ognn
     ``` -->

-1. Install PyTorch>=1.9.1 according to the official documentation.
-And the code
+1. Install PyTorch>=1.9.1 according to the [official documentation of
-   is tested with `PyTorch 1.12.1` and `cuda 11.3`.
+   PyTorch](https://pytorch.org/get-started/locally/).
+The code is tested with
+   `PyTorch 1.12.1` and `cuda 11.3`.

 2. Clone this repository and install other requirements.
     ```bash